 A draft report will be discussed with the principal prior to a final report being placed on the principal’s personnel file.

-Northwest Territories Teachers’ Association
+Northwest Territories Teachers’ Association (NWTTA)

 NWT Teacher Qualification for Certification

 The NWT Teacher Qualification Service consists of two people appointed by the Department of Education, Culture and Employment and two members recommended by the NWTTA.